-Sister Madonna Marie Black, baptized Marian Loretto Black, died on Saturday, February 15, 2020, at the Dominican Life Center in Adrian, Michigan.
-She was 93 years of age and in the 74th year of her religious profession in the Adrian Dominican Congregation.
+Sister Anne Cenci, formerly known as Sister Rose Imelda Cenci, died on Thursday, September 10, 2020, at the Dominican Life Center in Adrian, Michigan.
+She was 86 years of age and in the 67th year of her religious profession in the Adrian Dominican Congregation.

-Sister Madonna Marie was born in Kingman, Arizona, to Arthur and Mabel (Van Marter) Black.
-She graduated from Mohave Union High School in Kingman, and received a bachelor’s degree in music education from Siena Heights College (University) in Adrian and a master’s degree in applied music from Michigan State University in East Lansing, and a master’s degree in religious studies from St. Michael College in Winooski, Vermont.
+Sister was born in Detroit to Charles and Melvina (Murray) Cenci.
+She graduated from St. Theresa High School in Detroit and received a bachelor’s degree in applied music from Siena Heights College (University) in Adrian, a master’s degree in applied music from Michigan State University in East Lansing, and a master’s degree in religious studies from St. Michael College in Winooski, Vermont.

 Memorial gifts may be made to Adrian Dominican Sisters, 1257 East Siena Heights Drive, Adrian, Michigan, 49221.
 Funeral arrangements are being handled by Anderson-Marry Funeral Home, Adrian.